 It’s important to keep a wide “scope” when considering digital marketing techniques.
 If you focus on one avenue—and one avenue only—you won’t hit a big audience.
 That said, it’s wise to diversify your talent across every channel to link solutions together.

 Display advertising is probably one of the “purest” channels of digital marketing you’ll encounter.
 Publishers have spent years tailoring experiences to the buyer, and they’ve come up with quite a few brand solutions.

 A display can be a webpage advertisement, a YouTube video banner or a number of other visual platforms.
 To create a successful display advertising initiative, you’ll need to learn how to engage viewers.

 Mobile banner advertisements, app advertisements and even SMS multimedia are being used in the new world of display advertising.
 If you want to engage users, hook up a mobile strategy.
 Just make sure you’ve outfitted your brand’s website for a small-screen display.

 A solid email marketing campaign delivers information, first and foremost.
 Unlike SMS and social media marketing, email marketing can offer long-form information alongside extended deals.
 It can also be strategized to prioritize specific customer groups.

-Search Engine Optimization
+3. Search Engine Optimisation